FermiQC/Fermi.jl/README.md

 # Fermi

-> *!* Warning: Fermi is not ready for use yet.

 Fermi is a quantum chemistry program written in (nearly) pure Julia.
 This code is developed at the Center for Computational Quantum Chemistry at the University of Georgia.

 Fermi focuses on post Hartree--Fock methods.
-Currently, only restricted HF references are supported.
+Currently, only restricted references are supported.
 This is intended as a research code with an ever growing collection of methods implemented in the package itself.
 However, the Fermi API is designed to make high performance pilot implementations of methods achievable.

+Currently, we have implementations of:
+- RHF (DF)
+- RMP2 (DF)
+- RMP3 (DF)
+- RCCSD (DF)
+- RCCSD(T)
+- CASCI
+- ACI
+- ecCCSD
+- ecCCSD(T)

 ## Contribute
 PR's, issues, and suggestions are very welcome!
 You might consider reaching out before starting